kartonfarkas/api_docs/source/suite/emails/email_copy.rst

    * - 500
      - 6024
      - Copy of campaign <email_id> failed
-     - An error occurred during copying the campaign.
+     - An error occurred during the copying of the campaign.